DRCOG is accepting letters of interest for the Livable Centers Small-Area Planning program!

 The Livable Centers Small-Area Planning Program is part of the DRCOG Board-adopted Transportation Improvement Program Set-Aside Programs for fiscal years 2024-2027, designed to help implement Metro Vision, the region’s long-range growth and development plan.
 The set-aside uses federal Surface Transportation Block Grant funding to provide technical assistance and small-area planning in communities across the region, with the goal of increasing livability, connectivity, and multimodal accessibility in key centers and corridors.

-Unlike traditional surface transportation block grant projects, which typically fund large-scale infrastructure, Livable Centers planning efforts involve smaller dollar amounts ($100,000-$300,000) Due to the significant administrative requirements and federal compliance burdens tied to the grant, many jurisdictions find these smaller planning awards difficult to administer and not cost-effective from a local agency perspective.
-As a result, many local governments have expressed that pursuing these funds independently is not worth the effort.
+Unlike traditional Surface Transportation Block Grant projects, which typically fund large-scale infrastructure, Livable Centers planning efforts involve smaller dollar amounts ($100,000-$300,000).
+Due to the significant administrative requirements and federal compliance burdens tied to the funding, many jurisdictions find the smaller planning awards difficult to administer and not cost-effective from a local agency perspective.
+As a result, many local governments have expressed pursuing these funds independently is not worth the effort.

-To address this, the DRCOG Board authorized DRCOG staff to manage the program centrally.
+To address the issue, the DRCOG Board authorized DRCOG staff to manage the program centrally.
 DRCOG holds the contract, procures consultant services and manages the intergovernmental agreement with the Colorado Department of Transportation, helping to streamline the process, remove administrative barriers, and ensure efficient use of federal dollars.
-This regional approach also eliminates local match requirements, as a result of DRCOG’s coordination with CDOT to apply state toll credits, making these projects fully funded for local partners.
-This centralized delivery model is also the standard approach across three other Board-adopted set-aside programs (including Transportation Corridor Planning, Community-Based Transportation Planning, and Innovative Mobility).
+The regional approach also eliminates local match requirements, as a result of DRCOG’s coordination with CDOT to apply state toll credits, making these projects fully funded for local partners.
+The centralized delivery model is also the standard approach across three other Board-adopted set-aside programs (including Transportation Corridor Planning, Community-Based Transportation Planning and Innovative Mobility).

-The program is a strategic, Board-directed initiative to advance regional goals through an efficient, centralized delivery model for federal funds that would otherwise be inaccessible to many communities.
+The program is a strategic, Board-directed initiative to advance regional goals through an efficient, centralized delivery model for federal funds often inaccessible to many communities.
 By strategically managing the program, DRCOG enables transformational planning efforts to implement Metro Vision and expand the capacity of local government partners.